 - Social media are determinant for your success in China

 Having a WeChat and Weibo account is essential if you want to target and reach Chinese consumers.
 As the two most popular social media reuniting with more than 980 million active users, it is crucial for brands to create an official account on these social media apps.
 If you want to promote and market your cheese in China, this will be your main platform of communication.

 - Xiaohongshu (aka Little Red Book)

 Little Red Book is the new favorite tool of marketers in China.
 It is a social network that encourages its users to share their daily lives, discoveries, and experiences with others.
 780 million topics are created daily in a community of more than 70 million active users.
 LRB is also an e-commerce platform.
 Brands make a request to enter the platform and can then market their product.

 Promotion is mainly done through posting and user sharing.
-Some quality articles have the chance to appear in the home page of LRB (in this case, it is the jackpot).
-This can significantly boost the exposure and therefore the sale of products.
-However, this often requires paying to be put forward.
+Some quality articles have the chance to appear on the home page of LRB (in this case, it is the jackpot).
+This can significantly boost the exposure and therefore the sale of your products.
+However, this often requires putting money on the table.